hapax/genesim/README.md

 This program **genesim.py** simulates the random interlacing of genetic code on a user-specified family tree structure.
+A point at which we "snip out" a substring to interlace is called a *crossover*.
-We model random interlacing of parent strings as a spatial [Poisson process](https://en.wikipedia.org/wiki/Poisson_point_process), which can be simulated by:
+A good model for random interlacing is a spatial [Poisson process](https://en.wikipedia.org/wiki/Poisson_point_process), which can be simulated by:
 1. choosing the total number of crossovers, which will be